kovidgoyal/calibre/manual/viewer.rst

 size you are viewing the book at, and they play a similar role to page numbers in paper books.
 You can enter any number you like to go to the corresponding location in the book.

-|app| also has a very handy
+calibre also has a very handy
 reference mode.
 You can turn it on by clicking the Reference Mode button |refmi|.
-Once you do this, every time you move your mouse over a paragraph, |app| will display a unique number made up of the section and paragraph numbers.
+Once you do this, every time you move your mouse over a paragraph, calibre will display a unique number made up of the section and paragraph numbers.

 .. image:: images/ref_mode.png
     :align: center